obkz/ALS_biomarker_SRMA/README.md

 ## License

-If you reuse or adapt any part of this code, please cite the corresponding publication and acknowledge **Kazuki Obara et al.** as the original authors.
+If you reuse or adapt any part of this code, please cite the corresponding publication and acknowledge **Obara K et al.** as the original authors.